sahilbishnoi26/teradata-mcp-server/docs/GETTING_STARTED.md

 ![Choice](media/transport.png)

 Transport Modes (in order of preference)
-1. Streamable-Http (http) - this transport mode uses the http protocole for commuication, this is the recomended mode to use.
+1. Streamable-Http (http) - this transport mode uses the http protocol for communication, this is the recomended mode to use.
-2. Stadard IO (stdio) - all communications are published to standard input and output, this is suitable for a standalong server running on your laptop.
+2. Standard IO (stdio) - all communications are published to standard input and output, this is suitable for a standalone server running on your laptop.
 3. Server Side Events (SSE) - this transport mode is going to be decomissioned by the mcp standard hence we do not recommend using this.